rcpch/digital-growth-charts-server/docs/products/products-overview.md

 ## [Python package](./python-library.md)

-The Python calculation functions, used to power the RCPCH dGC API, exist in a self-contained library for use in other applications.
+The Python calculation functions, used to power the RCPCH Digital Growth Charts API, exist in a self-contained library for use in other applications.

 Install via `pip`: